devklick/GDMan.Net/README.md

 ### Installing mono version

-If you need to install the Mono version of Godot, you can do so by passing in the `--flavour` flag option with a value of `mono`.
+If you need to install the Mono version of Godot, you can do so by passing in the `--flavour` option with a value of `mono`.

 ```
 gdman install --latest --flavour mono